OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 - Automating the interaction with an online store to browse a catalog, view an item, add it to a cart, complete the checkout, and review the account order history.
 - Completing a series of API calls to a weather service to find a city's latitude and longitude, getting the current weather for the returned location, and returning the forecast for the rest of the week.

 Chaos testing involves deliberately removing or interfering with the components that make up an application to validate that the system is resilient enough to withstand such failures.
-Chaos testing may be combined with other tests to verify the stability of a degraded system.
+You can combine chaos testing with other tests to verify the stability of a degraded system.

 Usability and acceptance testing often involve a human using the application to verify that it meets the requirements.
 The requirements can be subjective, for example, determining if the application is visually appealing.
 Or the testers may be non-technical and don't have the option of automating tests.
 The manual and subjective nature of these tests makes them difficult, if not impossible, to automate, meaning a working copy of the application or application stack must be deployed and made accessible to testers.